martidi/opencv_dsm/README.md

 In order to compile and install this OSSIM plug-In, please observe the following instructions:

-	1. Install and compile the latest OSSIM version
+	1. Install and compile the latest OSSIM version (git clone https://github.com/ossimlabs/ossim) - Remember to set in the .bashrc file OSSIM environmental variables
-	2. Install and compile the latest ossim-plugins version (turn on at least: gdal; geopdf; cnes; hdf5; opencv; potrace; sqlite; web plugins in OSSIM_DEV_HOME/ossim/cmake/scripts/ossim-cmake-config.sh)
+	2. Install and compile the latest ossim-plugins version (turn on at least: gdal; geopdf; cnes; hdf5; opencv; potrace; sqlite; web plugins in OSSIM_DEV_HOME/ossim/cmake/scripts/ossim-cmake-config.sh) - (git clone https://github.com/ossimlabs/ossim- plugins)
 	3. Open a shell in the OSSIM_DEV_HOME/ossim-plugins and copy DATE code using: git clone https://github.com/martidi/opencv_dsm/tree/imageStack
 	4. In  OSSIM_DEV_HOME/ossim-plugins/CmakeLists.txt at line 87 add: